Minda1975/Minimal-FVWM/README.md

 Do not forget add directory `~/.local/bin` to your path!
 This is not necessary, but much comfortable to work!

+P.S.S.

+Also, i added color schemes for window decorations (it is in CdeColors folder).
+This folder contains 41 color themes with names such Alpine, Arizona etc. Just copy color definition to fvwm config and restart window manager.

 ![Screenshot](screen.png?raw=true "Clear")
 ![Screenshot](screen_1.png?raw=true "Notification")
 ![Screenshot](screen_2.png?raw=true "Bussy")